LazyNeko1/dblfaq/docs/index.rst

 Luca's commands
 ----
   Prepend commands with the prefix `-` or `@Luca#0393`.

    Please refrain from using these commands in non testing channels.

-   `- botinfo @bot` Shows bot info, title redirects to site listing.
+   `-botinfo @bot` Shows bot info, title redirects to site listing.

-   `- bots @user` Shows all bots of that user, includes bots in the queue.
+   `-bots @user` Shows all bots of that user, includes bots in the queue.

-   `- owner / -owners @bot` Shows all owners of that bot.
+   `-owner / -owners @bot` Shows all owners of that bot.

-   `- prefix @bot` Shows the prefix of that bot.
+   `-prefix @bot` Shows the prefix of that bot.

-   Add `noembed` to the end of the command to get a mobile friendly version.
+   Add `-noembed` to the end of the command to get a mobile friendly version.

 Rules